arjitg/Interesting-CS-knowledge/README.md

 # Chrome tricks
 1. Alt-d-Enter shortcut to duplicate a tab
 2. Goto a mobile site using F12 -> Ctrl-shift-M. Best example is instagram.
+You can now slide into DMs without using the app.

 # A list of notable CP questions.